tomwolfe/metamorphic-core/CONTRIBUTING.md

 7.  **Toolchain Setup & Iterative Process**

-    *   The Metamorphic Ecosystem development workflow is now largely automated via the Driver LLM. **With the completion of Phase 1.6, you initiate the process via the CLI (`python src/cli/main.py`), and the Driver autonomously selects tasks, generates plans, invokes agents (including the Coder LLM for code generation), writes files, runs validation (tests, code review, security), generates a Grade Report, and updates the roadmap status.**
+    *   The Metamorphic Ecosystem development workflow is now largely automated via the Driver LLM. **With the completion of Phase 1.6, you initiate the process via the CLI (`python src/cli/main.py`), and the Driver autonomously selects tasks from `ROADMAP.json`, generates plans, invokes agents (including the Coder LLM for code generation), writes files, runs validation (tests, code review, security), generates a Grade Report, parses and evaluates it, and updates the roadmap status.**
     *   Your role involves:
-        *   Ensuring the API server is running.
+        *   Ensuring the API server is running (`python src/api/server.py`).
-        *   Initiating the workflow via the CLI.
+        *   Initiating the workflow by running the CLI command (`python src/cli/main.py`).
-        *   Monitoring the logs for progress, Grade Reports, and User Actionable Steps (if any).
+        *   Monitoring the API server logs for progress, the full Grade Report, and the evaluation outcome (recommended action).
-        *   Reviewing the generated/modified code and the results of the automated validation steps.
+        *   Reviewing the generated/modified code and the results of the automated validation steps as detailed in the logs/report.
-        *   Providing feedback to the Driver LLM via the specified response codes if manual intervention or clarification is needed.
+        *   Checking the updated `ROADMAP.json` status for the task.
-        *   Manually addressing any issues that the Driver cannot resolve autonomously (e.g., complex errors, design decisions).
+        *   Manually addressing any issues that the Driver cannot resolve autonomously (e.g., complex errors, design decisions, tasks marked as "Blocked").
+        *   Refining task descriptions in `ROADMAP.json` or providing manual fixes based on the Grade Report feedback before initiating the workflow again for the same task (if it wasn't marked "Completed").
     *   You no longer need to manually copy and paste code blocks between the Driver and Coder LLMs or manually run tests/linters for every iteration – these steps are automated.

 8.  **Submit a Pull Request (PR):**